hyperledger/fabric/docs/source/ledger/ledger.md

 Applications submit transactions which capture changes to the world state, and these transactions end up being committed to the ledger blockchain.
-Applications are insulated from the details of this [consensus](../txflow.html) mechanism by the Hyperledger Fabric SDK; they merely invoke a smart contract, and are notified when the transaction has been included in the blockchain (whether valid or invalid).
+Applications are insulated from the details of this [consensus](../txflow.html) mechanism by the Hyperledger Fabric SDK and peer Gateway; they merely request invocation of a smart contract, and are notified when the transaction has been included in the blockchain (whether valid or invalid).
 The key design point is that only transactions that are **signed** by the required set of **endorsing organizations** will result in an update to